juniorcharlie/llm-pipeline-selection/docs/EXPLAINER.md

 > the bias; applying a union bound over `K` overstates it.
 The right correction depends on an
 > **effective candidate count** `N_eff`, which nobody has measured for LLM prompt pools.

+### For someone joining this repository

+The repository was empty before this change.
+The project plan lays out an eleven-day timeline whose single compute-bound step is building a per-item correctness matrix on a free Kaggle T4, after which every experiment is resampling on stored data.

+That structure is the whole reason the timeline is credible, and it dictates the architecture: a hard wall between the GPU half, which runs once and produces one artifact, and the analysis half, which must run in seconds on a laptop with no model and no CUDA.
+This change builds the analysis half completely, builds the GPU half ready to run, and validates the analysis half end to end against synthetic data whose correlation structure is known by construction.

 ---

 ## Intuition